railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

 .. tip:: Invoicing

-	You have several methods available to you in Open ERP for automated invoicing:
+	You have several methods available to you in OpenERP for automated invoicing:

-	* Service companies usually use invoicing from purchase orders, analytic accounts or, more rarely, project management tasks.
+	* Service companies usually use invoicing from purchase orders, analytic accounts or project management tasks.

 	* Manufacturing and trading companies more often use invoicing from deliveries or customer purchase